541-552-6213 (Academic Advising, Student Affairs)

 SOU professional programs are centered in three areas: Business, Education, and Social Sciences (in the College of Arts and Sciences).
 The professional degree programs emphasize in-depth coursework within these schools and also draw upon the Arts and Sciences programs for supporting coursework and a strong student-learning, outcomes-focused, and general education component.
 A wide variety of emphases are available within the professional programs.
-Please see the academic program areas in School of Business, School of Education, and programs in Psychology and Sociology for information on professional programs.
+Please refer to the back cover of this catalog and to the appropriate academic section.

 Students should consider the following when planning a degree program:

 - Core Curriculum.
 The SOU core curriculum has three parts: a) University Studies requirements, b) special requirements for the bachelor of arts (BA) or bachelor of science (BS) degree, and c) upper division writing and capstone experience requirements in each major.
 The University Studies requirements are related to specific writing, speech, and quantitative skills set in the context of critical thinking.
 These requirements are met by completing the University Seminar sequence or its equivalent and by selecting approved Explorations, Quantitative Reasoning, and Integration courses.
 The University Studies requirements include approximately 64 credits of coursework.
 The special requirements for the BA or BS degree are listed under BA/BS Requirements.
 The upper division requirements for writing, research, and the capstone experience vary according to the major (see the appropriate section in the catalog for a particular major).